A Travel Agent Guide to Researching & Qualifying Suppliers

 You probably won’t have to do all of this before planning an itinerary if it’s a newer supplier for you, but these are steps you can take in the long term to continue developing your expertise.

 If you’ve taken all these steps, you’ll basically have Rainman-level knowledge of your suppliers.
-You’ll be able to rattle off facts to clients, and whip up itineraries much faster.
+You’ll be able to rattle off facts to clients and whip up your travel itineraries much faster.